Interest: exemptions: personal injury damages

 The exemption does not cover any interest that may be earned if the damages award is subsequently invested, or any capital gain that arises on such investments.

-The £1,362 interest included in the damages award is exempted from tax by ITTOIA05/S751, and Alice does not need to show it on her 2006-07 self assessment return.
-But the £620 interest relating to the period between the date of the damages award and payment of the money will need to be shown (as untaxed interest) on her 2007-08 return, as will the £675 bank interest that she has received with tax deducted.
+The £1,362 interest included in the damages award is exempted from tax by ITTOIA05/S751, and Alice does not need to show it on her 2016-17 self assessment return.
+But the £620 interest relating to the period between the date of the damages award and payment of the money will need to be shown on her 2017-18 return, as will the £675 bank interest.
 If Alice does not normally complete a self assessment return, she would need to tell HMRC about the untaxed interest.

 Interest on money paid into Court